jubeatt/3-column-preview-card-component/README.md

 Your users should be able to:

 - View the optimal layout depending on their device's screen size
-- See hover states for interactive elements <small>（The Learn more button）</small>
+- See hover states for interactive elements <font size="2">（The Learn more button）</font>

 ### Screenshot